mokko/Py-TableData/README.md

 # PyTableData
-Load and mangle simple a two-dimensional table with rows and columns from Excel, csv, xml.
+Load and mangle and save simple a two-dimensional table with rows and columns from and usually to Excel, csv, xml.

 Work in progress